Canterbury Park

-Canterbury Park has hosted the Claiming Crown of horseracing for all but four years since its inception in 1999.
+Canterbury Park hosted the Claiming Crown of horseracing for 10 of its first 12 years of existence, through 2010.
 The inaugural Mystic Lake Derby, offering the largest purse at the track since 1991, was run on July 28, 2012.
 The race was won by the 3-year-old Hammers Terror in a time of 1:37.18 over the one-mile turf event.

-The park also includes a card club.
 A two-week series of poker tournaments, Fall Poker Classic, is held each fall at Canterbury Park.

 History

-Canterbury Downs was founded by Walter Brooks Fields Jr., and other investors.
+Canterbury Downs was founded by Walter Brooks Fields Jr. and other investors.
 According to David Miller of the Daily Racing Form, "Fields, along with his nephew Brooks Hauser, formed Minnesota Racetrack Inc. after a constitutional amendment allowing parimutuel wagering on horse racing was approved by Minnesota voters in 1982.
-Naming Santa Anita as its primary partner, Minnesota Racetrack Inc. was awarded the state's first racetrack license by the Minnesota Racing Commission and the facility in Shakopee held its first race on June 26, 1985.
+Naming Santa Anita as its primary partner, Minnesota Racetrack Inc. was awarded the state's first racetrack license by the Minnesota Racing Commission, and the facility in Shakopee held its first race on June 26, 1985.
+In 1986 Canterbury Downs tried to do some harness racing for the 1986 racing season and did the 1986 Breeders Crown.
+In the 1980s, Canterbury Downs had its own newspaper, the Post Times, edited by Dan Stoneking.

 The introduction of the state's lottery and the widespread growth of casino gaming at Native American-hosted facilities in the area saw Canterbury Downs business repeatedly fall below revenue projections, and the track was sold in 1990 to Ladbroke Racing PLC."

 In 1990, Ladbroke Racing Corporation bought Canterbury and renamed it New Canterbury Downs.
 In December 1992, it closed its doors after a disastrous live racing season that saw an enormous drop in attendance.
 In late 1993, Canterbury was bought by Irwin L. Jacobs, who quickly sold it to Curtis and Randy Sampson.
 Shortly after the sale, the Sampsons worked to revitalize Canterbury, so that it reopened its doors to simulcasting, and it quickly paid off its debt.
 In late 1994, Canterbury carried out a promise to return live horse racing to Minnesota.
 In January 1995, Canterbury Downs officially changed its name to Canterbury Park.